 Students with approved DSA will be able to write their deferred examination during the School's deferred examination period(s).
+Check the School for dates of deferred exams.
 No further extensions of deferred exams shall be granted.
 The format and covered content of the deferred examination may be different from that of the originally scheduled examination.
 The deferred exam will be closed book, cumulative and comprehensive and may include all subjects/topics of the textbook whether they have been covered in class or not.